About Us

 Advisory Board Member

-Shannan Herbert is the Executive Vice President of Inclusive Credit for Stratyfy, a woman-led mission focused fintech company that works to accelerate financial inclusion by eliminating bias in critical financial decisions.
-She leads strategy and program creation for Community Development Financial Institutions and large to mid-size community banks.
-Before joining Stratyfy, she served as Executive Vice President and Chief Credit Officer for City First Bank, one of the largest Black led Community Development Financial Institutions and Minority Depository Institutions in the country.
-With more than 20+ years of experience, she has served in key leadership roles for most of her career, leveraging her expertise to direct enterprises in the strategic development and delivery of value-driven, user-friendly solutions in the commercial credit and financial services arena.
-Her work has focused on providing capital to under-resourced groups that have historically been denied access to funding.
-Her commitment to community development and small business lending has helped hundreds of companies owned by people of color and women thrive.
+Shannan Herbert is the Executive Vice President of Inclusive Credit at Stratyfy, a woman-led fintech company dedicated to accelerating financial inclusion by eliminating bias in financial decisions.
+She leads strategy and program development for Community Development Financial Institutions and community banks.
+Previously, Shannan served as Executive Vice President and Chief Credit Officer for City First Bank, one of the largest Black-led Community Development Financial Institutions in the U.S. With over 20 years of leadership experience, she has focused on providing capital to under-resourced groups, helping hundreds of businesses owned by people of color and women thrive through her commitment to community development and small business lending.

 Connie Orlando